JamesCBremerJr/SimpleCorners/README.md

 It differs from standard Nystrom schemes only in that the matrices discretizing (1) and (2) are conjugated with a diagonal matrix whose entries consist of square roots of quadrature weights.
-The resulting linear system is sufficiently small that it can be inverted with an LAPACK routine.
+The resulting linear systems are sufficiently small that they can be inverted with LAPACK routines for dense matrices (i.e., not fast solvers are required to solve these problems).

-It is well-known that the operators 1/2I + K and 1/2I + K* are isomorphisms, each of  which is a compact perturbation of a coercive operator.
+It is well-known that the operators 1/2I + K and 1/2I + K^* are isomorphisms which are compact perturbations coercive operators.
 See, for instance,

       M. Costabel, "Boundary Integral Operators On Lipschitz Domains" SIAM Journal on Mathematical Analysis, 19 (1988), pg.
 613-626.